Toad the Wet Sprocket: Full-time reunion, return to recording, New Constellation, and Starting Now (2009–present)

 In 2018, Toad the Wet Sprocket announced that they had reissued their albums fear and Dulcinea on a deluxe remastered vinyl LP available through their online store.
 The same year, they also released a limited deluxe 5-LP box set of colored vinyl for their albums fear, Dulcinea and Acoustic Dance Party.

 In a January 2020 interview with ChicagoNow, Glen Phillips stated that "Toad has started recording again."
 In addition, he confirmed the band's first official lineup change, and that drummer Guss had left the band on good terms.
-Previous occasional touring member Josh Daubin replaced Guss.
+Previous occasional touring member Josh Daubin replaced Guss, supporting the band on tours from 2017 through 2022 and also appearing on the 2021 album Starting Now.
+Carl Thomson took Daubin's place and has been drumming on tour since 2023.

-On September 25, 2020, they released a new song entitled "Starting Now", followed by another new song "Old Habits Die Hard" on October 23, from their album, Starting Now, released on August 27, 2021.
+On September 25, 2020, they released a new song titled "Starting Now", followed by another new song "Old Habits Die Hard" on October 23, from their album, Starting Now, released on August 27, 2021.

+In 2025, Toad the Wet Sprocket headlined the Good Intentions Tour with The Jayhawks, KT Tunstall, Sixpence None the Richer, and Vertical Horizon.
+They released acoustic versions of their hits in the lead-up to a new album release later in the year.

 Musical style

-Toad the Wet Sprocket have been most consistently been labelled as alternative rock.
-But their music has also been described as folk rock, pop rock, jangle pop, and folk-pop.
+Toad the Wet Sprocket have been most consistently labelled as alternative rock, but their music has also been described as folk rock, pop rock, jangle pop, and folk-pop.

 AllMusic writer Kelly McCarteny described Toad's early music as having a "jangle pop, garage band sound", and noted that their album Fear was a shift to "smart and catchy pop/rock songs".